 - Collect patterns with a common theme such as floral designs.

-However you decide to collect antique Lenox china, you can be sure that what you are getting is a classic American made product good enough to grace the table settings of some of our most respected leaders.
+However you decide to collect antique Lenox china, you can be sure that what you are getting is a classic American-made product good enough to grace the table settings of some of our most respected leaders.
 Buying antique porcelain and china is a wonderful hobby, especially if you're collecting special pieces like those made by Lenox.